Shevchenkivskyi District, Dnipro: Main streets

-Note: In May 2015 President of Ukraine Petro Poroshenko signed a bill into law that started a six-month period for the removal of communist monuments and the mandatory renaming of settlements with a name related to Communism.
-Hence Topograph in Dnipro was renamed in order to comply with these decommunization law.
+Note: In May 2015, President of Ukraine Petro Poroshenko signed a bill into law, that started a six-month period for the removal of communist monuments and the mandatory renaming of settlements with names related to Communism.
+Hence, the topography of Dnipro was renamed in order to comply with this decommunization law.
 The city's name also changed from Dnipropetrovsk to its current name Dnipro in 2016.